neovim/deps/src/tree-sitter/docs/section-3-creating-parsers.md

 The first time you run `tree-sitter generate`, it will also generate a few other files:

 * `binding.gyp` - This file tells Node.js how to compile your language.
-* `index.js` - This is the file that Node.js initially loads when using your language.
+* `bindings/node/index.js` - This is the file that Node.js initially loads when using your language.
-* `src/binding.cc` - This file wraps your language in a JavaScript object when used in Node.js
+* `bindings/node/binding.cc` - This file wraps your language in a JavaScript object when used in Node.js.
+* `bindings/rust/lib.rs` - This file wraps your language in a Rust crate when used in Rust.
+* `bindings/rust/build.rs` - This file wraps the building process for the Rust crate.
 * `src/tree_sitter/parser.h` - This file provides some basic C definitions that are used in your generated `parser.c` file.

 If there is an ambiguity or *local ambiguity* in your grammar, Tree-sitter will detect it during parser generation, and it will exit with a `Unresolved conflict` error message.
 See below for more information on these errors.